ZhenchengLin/Lab3SubmitVerstion/main.md

 ### Option three: **`-v`**
 The option `-v` option is used to return all the line that does not match the string that you are looking for.
 #### Example one
+This give use all the lines but the line that contines `words`.
 ```
 (base) zhenchenglin@ZhenchengdeMacBook-Pro docsearch % grep -v words ./technical/911report/chapter-1.txt